Information Needs for Food Crisis Risk Early Warning: the Role of the Food Security Portal

 The need to monitor the various drivers of food crisis, improve data availability, and foster greater information sharing and coordination, including about policy responses, has become even more imperative in light of the current pandemic and the urgent stakes it raises for food security and nutrition.

-Some key questions to be addressed at the FSP policy seminar include:
+Some key questions addressed at the FSP policy seminar included:

 - How are early warning early action systems currently used in food crisis-affected countries especially in light of the challenges brought about by the COVID-19 pandemic?
 Are they serving to provide timely and adequate responses?

 - What are the additional challenges brought on by the COVID-19 pandemic on food systems and how can they be addressed by national governments, regional organizations, and the global community?